Should 16/17-year-olds be given the vote? No, quite simply. Why would we do that?

 The young can possess all the cognitive ability they like – that is not, in itself, a qualification to vote.
 Just because some kids can express a political view does not mean they should have the right to influence the choice of a government at the ballot box.
 By all means involve them – their interest and input is surely to be encouraged – but it is not necessary to give them the right of majority in order to do so.
 There are plenty of outlets for exploration and participation and no reason why that can’t be extended and made more accessible.

-16/17 year olds will have the vote in the Scottish referendum – well yes, but this vote is of an entirely different nature and the very remit of the question arguably makes the exception more justifiable because the vote potentially determines a permanent change.
+16/17-year-olds will have the vote in the Scottish referendum – well yes, but this vote is of an entirely different nature and the very remit of the question arguably makes the exception more justifiable because the vote is on a single issue and the result potentially determines a permanent change.
 To me, that special circumstance makes it no more than a red herring with respect to the wider proposition.

 If we are all living longer, what’s the rush?
 Why do we seem to be constantly trying to push our young into the murky adult world before they are ready – whether they think they are or not; before Society is ready..?
 There is an enormous democratic deficit in this country that lowering the voting age will not solve.
 There is a tragic lack in emotional intelligence out there at every age but lowering the point at which you can vote can’t solve that either.
 We are all let down by a common ignorance in our democratic processes, whatever our age.
 In this regard we, the citizens, all need educating because most of us are pretty ill-informed.
-We can rectify this easily in the education system and we should address the same lack in our older population.
-I’ve written about this before.
-But giving 16/17 year olds the vote has no purpose I can see other than as some dubious reward for I know not what: a sudden quantifiable jump in their knowledge or emotional intelligence?
+We can rectify this, easily, at least in the education system – news media is more problematic – and we should address the same lack in our general, older population.
+But giving 16/17-year-olds the vote has no purpose I can see other than as some dubious reward for I know not what: a sudden quantifiable jump in their knowledge or emotional intelligence?
 Some evolutionary jump in maturity?
+To increase votes in favour of a particular party?
 I don’t see it.
-Giving 16/17 year olds the vote is not the solution: it is simply adding to an already flawed system.
+Giving 16/17-year-olds the vote is not the solution: it is simply adding to an already flawed system.
 Make them wait.
 It won’t hurt.